optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.rst

     changes in parameters result in similar order-of-magnitude changes in the criterion value(s).

-    pounders support the following options:
+    pounders supports the following options:

     - **stopping_max_iterations** (int): Maximum number of iterations.
       If reached, terminate.
 Default is 200.